tejasvini-r/apb-sv-verification-testbench/README.md

 `apb_transaction.sv` biases toward these cases so they show up reliably within ~200 transactions.

-## Bug found and fixed during bring-up (good interview talking point)
+## Bug found and fixed during bring-up

 The first ModelSim run using `tb_top_iverilog.sv` produced: